Skip links

 Conclusion

 Control structures are the most important things of any programming language.
+What do we use control structures for in JavaScript?
 By mastering JavaScript’s control structures, you gain the power to write code that is:

 • Responsive: Adapt to user input and dynamic conditions.